rodrigosf672/python-community-bingo-2025/README.md

 ## Contributing

-We welcome contributions!
-If you have ideas for new bingo squares, improvements to the code, or just want to fix a typo, please feel free to contribute.

-Thank you for being part of the Python community.
-Here is to another wonderful year of coding and collaboration!

-## Contributing

 Contributions are very welcome.
 Whether you’d like to suggest new bingo squares for future years, improve the code, adjust the wording, or fix a small typo, feel free to jump in.

 ## Personal Note